eclipse-theia/theia-website/src/docs/contribution_filter.md

 ### Step 2: Register Filters

 Now, we register the filters to remove specific contributions, in our case the example command we just registered.
+The filter below is scoped to be only applied to `CommandContribution`, you can use '*' to filter any type of contribution.
+In the filter implementation, we additionally check for the specific type `SampleFilteredCommandContribution` in the example.

 ```typescript
 import { FilterContribution, ContributionFilterRegistry, CommandContribution } from '@theia/core/lib/common';